 We are aware that events such as bereavement and family break-up can hinder children’s learning and can lead to them having mental health issues.
 We always provide support immediately, over a shorter period or as needed, through the support of teachers, teaching assistants and often from highly trained Emotional Literacy Support Assistants.

 The SEND Code of Practice also outlines the reasonable adjustment responsibilities for schools provided under current Disability Equality legislation.
 Facilities are provided to give full ground floor access, for example handrails and access slopes and each year group has at least one classroom which is on the ground level.
 Adjustments are made to support children with hearing loss, visual impairment or physical disability.
-The school ensures that all children who need additional equipment and extra support will have this provision to enable equality of opportunity with their peers.
+The schools ensure that all children who need additional equipment and extra support will have this provision to enable equality of opportunity with their peers.

-The school is aware that attendance and punctuality have a direct impact on progress and works closely with parents, and when necessary the Educational Welfare Officer (EWO), when there are issues.
+The schools are aware that attendance and punctuality have a direct impact on progress and works closely with parents, and when necessary the Educational Welfare Officer (EWO), when there are issues.
 Parents are required to phone/email the school when their child is absent.

-The school provides support for children with medical needs, administers medication, and provides emotional support through the pastoral care system (all teachers and the enhanced ELSAs) support for children and families.
+The schools provide support for children with medical needs, administer medication, and provide emotional support through the pastoral care system (all teachers and teaching assistants plus the enhanced ELSAs) support for children and families.

-The school will look carefully at all aspects of a child’s performance in different areas of learning and development to establish whether lack of progress is due to limitations with their command of English or if it arises from SEN or a disability.
+The schools will look carefully at all aspects of a child’s performance in different areas of learning and development to establish whether lack of progress is due to limitations with their command of English or if it arises from SEN or a disability.
 The school is clear that difficulties related solely to limitations in English as an additional language are not SEN.

-Children who receive the Pupil Premium grant are monitored by the Pupil Premium lead.
+Children who receive the Pupil Premium grant are monitored by the Pupil Premium leads.
 Children receive interventions, targeted support and access to extra- curricular activities as appropriate to meet their needs.

-The school provides training to all those working with looked after children (LAC) in order to provide the best support possible for these children.
-The school provides a designated teacher (the SENDCo) to work closely with children, parents and outside agencies.
+The schools provide training to all those working with looked after children (LAC) in order to provide the best support possible for these children.
+The schools provide a designated teacher to work closely with children, parents and outside agencies.

-The school is aware of the possible impact on learning for children of armed service/military families and would work to support children and families in this situation.
+The schools are aware of the possible impact on learning for children of armed service/military families and would work to support children and families in this situations.

 From time to time or sometimes over a period, some children may exhibit behaviour which is identified as disruptive or withdrawn.
-The school has a Behaviour Policy and clear processes for supporting and managing children.
-The school will assess the child and determine whether there are any causal factors, such as undiagnosed learning difficulties or difficulties with communication or mental health issues.
+The schools have a behaviour policy and clear processes for supporting and managing children.
+The schools will assess the child and determine whether there are any causal factors, such as undiagnosed learning difficulties or difficulties with communication or mental health issues.

 A Graduated Approach to SEND Support